sangyx/sangyx/README.md

 I also work as an intern in AWS Shanghai AI Lab, studying GNN Pooling.

 I'm interested in **Graph Neural Networks & FinTech**.

-I'm looking for a research position at an academic or commercial organization.